UQatKIT/LS-Prior/README.md

 # Large-Scale Prior Fields via SPDEs

-LS-Prior is a python package for large-sace Gaussian prior measures The implementation is based on the SPDE approach to Gaussian Matérn fields popularized by
+LS-Prior is a python package for large-scale Gaussian prior measures.
+The implementation is based on the SPDE approach to Gaussian Matérn fields popularized by
 [Lindgren et al.](https://rss.onlinelibrary.wiley.com/doi/10.1111/j.1467-9868.2011.00777.x).
-This work introduces the generation of random field via transformation of white noise $W$ by an elliptic operator, resembled by equations of the form
+This work introduces the generation of random fields via transformations of white noise $W$ by an elliptic operator, resembled by equations of the form

 $$
 \begin{equation*}
-    \tau (\kappa^2 - \Delta)^{\nu/2} = W
+    \tau (\kappa^2 - \Delta)^{\nu/2} = W.
 \end{equation*}
 $$

 The discrete representation of prior distributions in LS-Prior on computationl meshes is realized through the finite element method with [FenicsX](https://fenicsproject.org/).
 The package is intended to be a more modern, modular, and flexible substitute for the prior component in the [hIPPYlib](https://hippylib.github.io/) library.
-In particular, it can be combined with any other component in a inverse problem workflow, without explicit reliance on the internal FEM representation.
+In particular, it can be combined with any other component in an inverse problem workflow, without explicit reliance on the internal FEM representation.

 ### Key Features
-- **Matrix-free Gaussian prior distribution via SPDE approach**
+- **Matrix-free Gaussian prior distributions via SPDE approach**
 - **FenicsX FEM backend, PETSc linear algebra and solvers**
 - **Fully MPI parallelized, fully modular**
 - **Easily embeddable into Bayesian inverse problem workflows**